Tales of Vesperia: Critical reception

 The game garnered a generally positive reception, according to review aggregator Metacritic.
 In IGN's Best of 2008 awards, Vesperia was nominated for Best RPG and Best Original Score in the Xbox 360 category.
 In GameSpot's own similar awards, it was nominated for awards in the "Special Achievement - Best Story" and "Special Achievement - Best Graphics, Artistic" categories.
 The year after its release, Technology Tell cited it as one of the best Tales games to have come overseas.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Tales of Vesperia for "Role-Playing Game of the Year", but lost to Fallout 3.

 Famitsu gave the game a strong review, with one reviewer calling it "[one] of the most outstanding games in the series", giving it a Platinum award and giving it the highest score out of the games reviewed in that edition of the magazine.
 Eurogamer's Simon Parkin said that, while lacking the big-budget look of other JRPG series and sticking to many of the genre's conventions, "Namco is to be applauded for updating the series with no small amount of consideration and flair, an effort that has resulted in the strongest entry to the aging series yet".
 Edge praised the cast's strength and the battle system, saying that the development team's focus in other areas was what made the game enjoyable and easy to play.
 Andrew Fitch, writing for 1UP.com, greatly enjoyed the technical improvement over Abyss and enjoyed the battle system and other elements including some mature plot elements, but noted translation issues in the English script and a lack of end-game content.
 As part of his review, he called it "perhaps the finest franchise entry to date".
 Matt Miller of Game Informer was less positive than most other reviewers, finding the story and gameplay lacking while appreciating the graphical polish.